 In today's competitive interactive market, real experience in the field provides students with a significant advantage in starting a career.
-In this final course, students will intern at a company in a related field.
-Students will work with the college and industry companies to acquire a position.
+In this final course, students intern at a company in a related field.
+Students work with the college and industry companies to acquire a position.
 Students must have complete resumes and portfolios available for internship interviews.
-Students also have the option to build interactive projects for nonprofit organizations or complete practicum projects within their current workplaces.
+Students also have the option to build interactive projects for nonprofit organizations or to complete practicum projects within their current workplaces.

 Prerequisites: Completion of at least 21 credits

 Choose Five of the Following 15 PB 6420 Typography Foundation 3